Adding Lesson Content

 Now create a new file in the episodes folder.
 Based on the episodes you planned out earlier, choose a name for your episode that concisely describes the intended content, e.g. data-visualisation.md (or data-visualisation.Rmd for a lesson based on R Markdown).
 It is vital to include the file extension when naming this file: only files with the .md or .Rmd extensions will be built into webpages by the lesson infrastructure.

-For page content, paste the content the introduction.md file you copied earlier and:
+For the content of your episode, paste everything from the introduction.md file you copied earlier and:

 1. replace the title in the header with the title of your episode